-The sample entry "mhm1" shall be used for encapsulation of MHAS packets into ISOBMFF files, according to ISO/IEC 23008-3 Amendment 2, Clause 2.6 [3].
+The sample entry "mhm1" shall be used for encapsulation of MHAS packets into ISOBMFF files, according to ISO/IEC 23008-3 Amendment 2, Clause 20.6 [3].

-The sample entry "mhm2" shall be used in cases of multi-stream or hybrid delivery, i.e., when the MPEG-H Audio Scene is split into two or more streams for delivery as described in ISO/IEC 23008-3, Clause 14.6 [2].
+The sample entry "mhm2" shall be used in cases of multi-stream or hybrid delivery, i.e., when the MPEG-H Audio Program is split into two or more streams for delivery as described in ISO/IEC 23008-3, Clause 14.6 [2].

-The MPEG-H Profile-Level Indicator mpegh3daProfileLevelIndication in the MHADecoderConfigurationRecord() shall be set to "0x0B," "0x0C," or "0x0D" for MPEG-H Audio Low Complexity Profile Level 1, Level 2, or Level 3, respectively, or to "0x01," "0x02," or "0x03" for MPEG-H Audio Main Profile Level 1, Level 2, or Level 3, respectively.
+If the MHAConfigurationBox() is present, the MPEG-H Profile-Level Indicator mpegh3daProfileLevelIndication in the MHADecoderConfigurationRecord() shall be set to "0x0B," "0x0C," or "0x0D" for MPEG-H Audio Low Complexity Profile Level 1, Level 2, or Level 3, respectively.
+The Profile-Level Indicator in the MHAS PACTYP_MPEGH3DACFG packet shall be set accordingly.